 Where Else Concept Drift Can Occur?

 At the beginning of this article, I explained how data can change over time in the example of an electrical motor.
-But this problem is certainly not limited to just that use case.
+But this problem is certainly not limited to just that Applications.
 Several other applications are vulnerable to this problem.

 In the case of credit card spend, tracking and fraud detection algorithms, the spending pattern of the user can change over time.
 For a security surveillance application a public place, the footfall or visitor pattern can show seasonal or permanent change over time.
 Retail marketing, advertising and health applications are equally prone.